Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

 |---|---|---|---|

-Pattern 1: The Strangler Fig — When You Can Carve Off a Feature
+Pattern 1: Strangler Fig — When the Feature Is Actually Bounded

-The strangler fig[1] is the most frequently cited coexistence pattern for good reason: it is the lowest-risk entry point.
-You identify one feature — a classification step, a document summarization endpoint, an intent detection layer — and route traffic for that specific feature to the AI system while legacy handles everything else.
-The legacy system is not decommissioned; it is gradually strangled as more features are carved off and handed to AI.
+The strangler fig[1] earns its place as the first pattern because the blast radius is the smallest.
+Pick one feature — a classification step, a summarization endpoint, an intent detection layer — route its traffic to AI, leave everything else on legacy.
+The legacy system is not decommissioned.
+It is gradually starved as more features peel off.

-The pattern works best when the feature has a clean input/output contract, no hidden dependencies on legacy internal state, and a low blast radius if it fails.
-A document summarization feature that feeds into a human review queue has a manageable blast radius.
-A credit decision feature that feeds directly into an approval workflow does not — even if it looks bounded on a diagram.
+The pattern works when the feature has a clean input/output contract, no hidden coupling to legacy internal state, and a recoverable blast radius if it fails.
+A summarization feature feeding a human review queue qualifies.
+A credit decision feature that auto-approves a loan does not, no matter how clean the diagram looks.

-The trap is feature selection.
-Teams consistently pick features that appear bounded but turn out to have invisible dependencies on legacy state.
-The AI system's output is technically correct but breaks a downstream validation rule that was never documented.
-The way to avoid this: before starting the strangler, trace every consumer of the legacy feature's output through to production.
-Any consumer you cannot enumerate is a risk.
+Feature selection is the trap.
+Teams pick features that look bounded and turn out to depend on legacy state nobody mapped.
+The AI output is technically correct and breaks a downstream validation rule that lived in someone's head and a stored procedure from 2009.
+The discipline that prevents this: trace every consumer of the legacy feature's output through to production before you start.
+Any consumer you cannot enumerate is a risk surface.

-The sidecar runs AI alongside the legacy workflow on the same input, but AI output is never returned to the user.
+The sidecar runs AI on the same input as legacy and never returns AI output to the user.
 Legacy is the source of truth.
-AI is an observer, building a track record you can inspect before you promote it.
+AI is an observer accumulating a track record you can audit before any promotion conversation.

-This pattern is the right choice when the workflow is high-stakes and you need weeks or months of evidence before anyone will accept the transition argument.
-Fraud detection, clinical decision support, credit risk scoring — these are all sidecar candidates.
-The business case for moving off legacy often requires demonstrating AI accuracy on real production data before any decision-maker will approve the swap.
+This is the right call when the workflow is high-stakes and the transition argument requires weeks or months of evidence.
+Fraud detection, clinical decision support, credit risk scoring — all sidecar candidates.
+The business case for moving off legacy almost always depends on demonstrating AI accuracy on real production data before a decision-maker will sign off on the swap.

-What to measure in sidecar mode: agreement rate between AI and legacy on the same input, the nature of disagreements (systematic vs. random), latency distribution, and how AI performs on the edge cases legacy handles differently.
-The measurement plan is the whole point.
-A sidecar without a structured observation protocol is just running AI somewhere nobody checks.
-Set up dashboards before you deploy, not after.
+What you measure in sidecar is the whole pattern: agreement rate with legacy on the same input, the structure of disagreements (systematic versus random), latency distribution, behavior on the edge cases where legacy has its own opinions.
+A sidecar without an observation protocol is just AI running somewhere nobody checks.
+Build the dashboards before deploy, not after.

 Pattern 3: Parallel Run — Both Run, Only One Ships

-The default starting point for any AI workflow you cannot afford to get wrong
+The default starting point for any workflow you cannot afford to be wrong about.

-Shadow mode deployment[3][4] is the pattern where both systems receive the same input, both produce outputs, but only the legacy output is returned to the user.
-AI output is logged, scored against the legacy baseline, and tracked toward a graduation criterion.
-When AI consistently meets or exceeds the quality bar, you flip the canary.
+Shadow mode deployment[3][4] runs both systems on the same input and returns only the legacy output to the user.
+AI output is logged, scored against the legacy baseline, and tracked toward an explicit graduation criterion.
+When AI consistently meets or beats the bar, you flip the canary.

-The key word is consistently.
-A single 24-hour window where AI outperforms legacy is not graduation evidence.
-Fourteen consecutive days of eval parity across all input classes, including the edge cases, is graduation evidence.
-Define the graduation criterion before you start the parallel run, not once you are impatient to ship.
+The operative word is consistently.
+A 24-hour window where AI outperforms legacy is not graduation evidence.
+Fourteen consecutive days of eval parity across every input class — including the edge cases — is graduation evidence.
+Write the graduation criterion before the parallel run starts.
+Not when the team is impatient to ship.

-The most common failure mode: teams run parallel mode but stop seriously reviewing the scores after the first week.
-The Slack notification fires, nobody checks it, and after two months the team declares the parallel run a success without being able to articulate what the data actually showed.
+The failure mode is predictable.
+Teams launch parallel mode, watch the scores for a week, and stop reading.
+The Slack notification fires; nobody checks.
+Two months later the team declares the parallel run a success and cannot articulate what the data showed.
 Real parallel run has a named owner and a weekly review ritual.
+Without those, parallel run is theater.

-AI runs in dev or staging only — production data never reaches it
+AI runs in dev or staging only — production traffic never reaches it

-Results go to a Slack channel that the team checks when it occurs to them
+Results land in a Slack channel the team checks when it occurs to them

-AI is running but only on 2% of traffic with no plan to expand
+AI runs on 2% of traffic with no plan to expand

-AI runs against live production traffic with the same inputs as legacy
+AI runs on live production traffic with the same inputs as legacy

-Every AI output is automatically scored against the legacy baseline by eval job
+Every output is scored against the legacy baseline by an automated eval job

-A dashboard tracks the rolling eval score with a visible graduation threshold
+A dashboard tracks the rolling eval score against a visible graduation threshold

-Graduation criterion is written down before deployment: e.g., eval parity for 14 consecutive days, P95 latency under 400ms
+Graduation criterion is written down before deploy: e.g., eval parity for 14 consecutive days, P95 latency under 400ms

-There is a named engineer who reviews the weekly eval report and can make the graduation call
+A named engineer owns the weekly eval report and has authority to call graduation

-Pattern 4: Dual-Write — When Storage Is Migrating Too
+Pattern 4: Dual-Write — When the Storage Layer Is Migrating Too

-Dual-write is necessary when you are migrating not just the application behavior but the underlying data store.
-AI writes to both the new system (a vector store, an event stream, a modern document store) and the legacy system simultaneously.
-Reads still come from legacy until the new store is validated as complete and consistent.
+Dual-write is the pattern when you are migrating not just application behavior but the underlying store.
+AI writes to the new system (vector store, event stream, modern document store) and the legacy system simultaneously.
+Reads stay on legacy until the new store is validated as complete and consistent.

-Change Data Capture (CDC)[7] is usually the backbone of this pattern: a CDC stream captures every change from the legacy store and replays it into the new one.
-The AI system writes to both layers directly while the CDC handles the reverse flow for anything legacy still updates.
+Change Data Capture[7] is usually the backbone.
+A CDC stream captures every change from the legacy store and replays it into the new one.
+The AI system writes to both layers directly; CDC handles the reverse flow for anything legacy still updates.

-The trap is asymmetric reading.
-Teams set up dual-write correctly, then make the mistake of promoting the new store to primary before reconciliation is complete.
-They discover months of drift only when a downstream job queries the new store and finds records that were never fully migrated.
+Asymmetric reading is the trap.
+Teams set up dual-write correctly and then promote the new store to read primary before reconciliation completes.
+Months later, a downstream job queries the new store and finds records that were never fully migrated.
 The rule: do not switch read primary until at least one full reconciliation cycle has passed with zero critical divergences.
-Write the reconciliation job before you write the dual-write logic — it is easier to define correctness early than to discover what 'correct' means when you are debugging production data mismatches at 2am.
+Write the reconciliation job before you write the dual-write logic.
+It is easier to define correctness early than to negotiate it at 2am while data mismatches in production.

 Pattern 5: Feature Flag with Eval-Based Rollback

 A well-behaved AI system can produce consistently wrong output with a 0% error rate.
-The HTTP 200s are flowing, latency is fine, and the model is confidently returning plausible-sounding nonsense on a class of inputs you did not test adequately.
-Traditional rollback tripwires will never fire.
+The 200s flow, latency stays clean, the model returns plausible nonsense on a class of inputs you did not test adequately.
+Traditional rollback tripwires never fire.

-The eval-based rollback signal should be explicit and automatic.
-Define a minimum eval score before you open the canary.
-Configure an automated check that runs the eval every N hours against the live canary traffic sample.
-If the score drops below threshold for two consecutive windows, the flag flips back automatically — no on-call intervention required[6].
-The rollback path must be tested in production before the canary opens.
-A rollback path that has never been exercised is not a rollback path; it is a theory.
+The eval-based rollback signal is explicit and automatic.
+Define a minimum eval score before the canary opens.
+Run an automated check every N hours against the live canary sample.
+If the score drops below threshold for two consecutive windows, the flag flips back without an on-call ticket.[6]
+The rollback path itself has to be exercised in production before the canary opens.
+A rollback path that has never been tested in production is not a rollback path.
+It is a hypothesis.

-The router is the load-bearing component — it needs to know AI confidence, eval recency, and blast radius
+Live routing has to know AI confidence, eval recency, and blast radius — not just a flag.

-The router is not a simple A/B split.
-A production-quality coexistence router needs to incorporate at least three signals: the AI system's confidence score on the specific request, the recency of the last passing eval (stale evals are a risk signal), and the blast radius of this particular request type.
-A misclassified document summary has a different blast radius than a misclassified fraud decision — the router should know the difference and be more conservative with high-stakes request types even when overall AI quality is high.
+The router is not an A/B split.
+A production-quality coexistence router takes at least three signals: AI confidence on the specific request, recency of the last passing eval (a stale eval is a risk signal), and the blast radius of the request type.
+A misclassified document summary and a misclassified fraud decision do not live on the same risk axis.
+The router has to know the difference and stay conservative on high-stakes traffic even when overall AI quality is high.

 - ✓

-Route to AI only when model confidence exceeds your pre-defined threshold for this request class — confidence below threshold falls through to legacy automatically
+Route to AI only when confidence clears the per-class threshold.
+Below threshold falls through to legacy automatically.

 - ✓

-Check eval freshness before routing: if the last eval run is older than 24 hours, treat AI as unvalidated and route to legacy until eval is current
+Check eval freshness before routing.
+If the last eval is older than 24 hours, treat AI as unvalidated and route to legacy until eval is current.

 - ✓

-Cap blast radius per routing decision — requests with downstream financial, legal, or irreversible consequences get a lower AI traffic percentage than informational ones
+Cap blast radius per decision.
+Requests with downstream financial, legal, or irreversible consequences get a lower AI traffic share than informational ones.

 - ✓

-Ensure on-call has a one-command toggle to force all traffic to legacy without a deploy — the kill switch must be documented and tested quarterly
+Give on-call a one-command toggle that forces all traffic to legacy without a deploy.
+The kill switch is documented and tested quarterly, not when the incident hits.

 - ✓

-Log every routing decision with the confidence score, eval timestamp, and which path was taken — this data is the audit trail if a business stakeholder asks why something was routed to AI
+Log every routing decision with confidence score, eval timestamp, and chosen path.
+That log is the audit trail when a stakeholder asks why the request went to AI.

 Routing anti-patterns

-Routing without logging — you cannot diagnose quality degradation, attribute errors, or pass an audit without a full routing decision log
+Routing without logging.
+You cannot diagnose quality drift, attribute errors, or pass an audit without a full decision trail.

-Routing with no tested rollback — the rollback path that has never been exercised in production is a liability, not a safeguard
+Routing with no tested rollback.
+A path that has never run in production is a liability, not a safeguard.

-Data sync is where optimistic timelines collapse.
-The AI system needs data the legacy system owns, in a format the AI system can consume, updated at a cadence the AI workflow requires.
-Legacy systems were not designed with any of those requirements in mind.
+Data sync is where the schedule unravels.
+The AI system needs data the legacy system owns, in a format the AI can consume, at a cadence the workflow requires.
+Legacy systems were not designed against any of those requirements.

-Change Data Capture is the right tool for real-time sync from legacy databases[7].
-A CDC stream captures row-level changes from the source database and streams them downstream — into the AI system's data store, into a Kafka topic, into a feature store.
-The problem is CDC setup on legacy databases is often non-trivial: the legacy schema may lack the primary key constraints CDC tools require, the database may not have binary logging enabled, and the operations team may not be comfortable enabling it on a system that nobody is allowed to restart.
+Change Data Capture is the right tool for real-time sync from legacy databases.[7]
+A CDC stream captures row-level changes and ships them downstream — into the AI system's store, a Kafka topic, a feature store.
+The setup is rarely simple.
+The legacy schema may lack the primary key constraints CDC tools require.
+Binary logging may not be enabled.
+The operations team may refuse to enable it on a server nobody is allowed to restart.

-Eventual consistency is not the same as approximate consistency.
+Eventual consistency is not approximate consistency.
 Define acceptable lag per data type before you build.
-Financial totals may require near-real-time sync.
+Financial totals may need near-real-time sync.
 Reference data (product catalog, user profiles) may tolerate 15-minute lag.
-Audit records may require strict ordering guarantees.
-Writing these tolerance requirements down before building the sync layer saves weeks of rework.
-The reconciliation job is your safety net: a scheduled process that compares record counts and critical field checksums between legacy and the new store, alerting when divergence exceeds tolerance.
+Audit records may need strict ordering guarantees.
+Writing the tolerance contract before building the sync layer saves weeks of rework.
+The reconciliation job is the safety net: a scheduled process that compares record counts and critical field checksums between stores and alerts when divergence breaches tolerance.
 Build it first.

-Decommission is its own milestone, separate from graduation.
-A pattern that has been running successfully in canary for six months can still fail decommission criteria if the audit trail is incomplete, the rollback path has never been tested end-to-end, or the regulatory team has not signed off on the AI system's decision trail.
+Decommission is a separate milestone.
+A pattern that has been clean in canary for six months can still fail decommission if the audit trail is incomplete, the rollback has never been tested end-to-end, or the regulatory team has not signed off on the AI decision trail.

-The decommission decision has five dimensions: error parity (does AI match or exceed legacy across all input classes, not just the ones you optimized for?); eval coverage (do your evals cover the full input distribution, including the edge cases legacy was handling silently?); audit trail completeness (can you reconstruct every decision the AI made, with confidence scores, for any arbitrary time window regulators might ask about?); rollback tested in prod (not in staging — in production, with real traffic, at least once); and regulatory acceptance, which in regulated industries often requires a formal sign-off process that takes months by itself.
+The decision has five dimensions.
+Error parity — does AI match or beat legacy across every input class, not just the ones you optimized for?
+Eval coverage — do your evals cover the full input distribution, including the edge cases legacy was handling silently?
+Audit trail completeness — can you reconstruct every decision the AI made, with confidence scores, for any time window a regulator might ask about?
+Rollback tested in prod — not in staging.
+In production, with real traffic, at least once.
+Regulatory acceptance — in regulated industries, a formal sign-off process that takes months on its own clock.

-Decommission the legacy system the week after all five criteria are met — not the week after graduation.
+Decommission the legacy system the week after every criterion is met.
+Not the week after graduation.

 Decommission Readiness Checklist

-AI eval scores have met or exceeded legacy baseline across all input classes for at least 30 consecutive days
+AI eval scores match or beat legacy baseline across every input class for at least 30 consecutive days

 Eval coverage includes edge cases and low-frequency input types, not just the happy path